 - If antibiotic is needed, the Penicillin family and Cephalexin are considered safe.

-- Never use Sulfa or Metronidazole, especially in 25-35 day gestation.
+- Never use Sulfa or Metronidazole, especially in 25 to 35 day gestation.
 This leads to Cleft Palate.

-- Dewormer – Use for 3-5 days after 50-day gestation.
+- Dewormer – Use for three to five days after 50-day gestation.
 Prevents transfer of parasites to babies.